|Subject Lead/Business and Enterprise Clubs Coordinator||Mr A Bobbo|

 Our team of specialist teachers delivers courses throughout Key Stages 4 and 5.

-We offer A level Business Studies and a vocational BTEC Level 3 course in Business where the students are able to further develop their skills.
+We offer A level Business and a vocational BTEC Level 3 course in Business where the students are able to further develop their skills.

 KS3: There are no courses offered however we encourage all other curriculum areas to relate appropriate subject content to the world of work and enterprise.